 If you apply this type of machine learning to photography, you could have a machine that theoretically takes perfect pictures!

 In practice, there is no program yet with the formula for perfect framing and composition.
-But AI covers a lot of the processes that would be laborious for us to correct.
-So, in a nutshell, AI is here to improve our efficiency.
+But AI covers many processes that would be laborious for us to correct.
+In a nutshell, AI is here to improve our efficiency.

 What is AI in Photography?

-Manufacturers have integrated AI into photography for a few years now.
-If you have a smartphone, you already have a range of AI programs at your fingertips.
 For example, AI in photography includes your camera’s computer identifying certain subjects.
 This identification leads to the program making automatic adjustments to the image.
-So let’s take a closer look at a couple of examples where AI is in everyday photography.

-Even the way that a camera reads the environment is part of an AI process.
-This is evident in smartphone camera settings, such as Apple’s Portrait mode.
 The feature identifies a subject in the foreground.
 Then it simulates a shallow depth of field.
-Your subject is entirely in focus, but the background blurs behind it.
+Your subject is entirely in focus.
+But the background blurs behind it.
 Thus, it draws more attention to the subject you are trying to photograph.

 Zoom and Enhance

 Both Google and Adobe have zoom-and-enhance programs in development.
 These AI programs take low-quality images and refine them to give you images you are happy with.